apache/doris/docs/en/docs/data-table/index/inverted-index.md

 ```

 - search for at least one of 'OLAP' or 'OLTP', 0.12s vs 0.01s，12x speedup
-  - using MATCH_ALL if you only need at least one of the keywords appears
+  - using MATCH_ANY if you only need at least one of the keywords appears
 ```sql
 mysql> SELECT count() FROM hackernews_1m WHERE comment LIKE '%OLAP%' OR comment LIKE '%OLTP%';
 +---------+